Adopt

 ACTIVITY LEVEL: Marley walks well on a leash and enjoys spending time outside, she enjoys fetch and other toy involved play with humans and does not get overly excited.
 Marley would do best with daily walks and some quality playtime.
 [Good Walking Buddy]

-LEVEL OF TRAINING NEEDED: Positive reinforcement training will help Marley bond with her new owner as well as ensuring she has a mastery of her basic cues and skills.
+LEVEL OF TRAINING NEEDED: Positive reinforcement training will help Marley bond with her new owner as well as help her learn important skills.
 [Minimal]

 Shelter